Pomsky2011/Open-Attorney/README.md

 ## What this does

-It opens a window.
-You can change its color through the terminal.
+It opens a window, and lets you move the sprite.bmp on its App directory around the screen.
+It's not much, but it is progress.

+## Immediate goals

+Make a title screen.

+Make a loading animation.

+## Next goals

+Make the witness stand.

 ## How to get cases